hedgetocash/nilss4/README.md

-- 👋 Hi, I’m @nilss4
+- 👋 Hi, I’m @hedgetoca$h
 - 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning HTML
+- 🌱 I’m currently learning Java, sveltekit and Python
-- 💞️ I’m looking to collaborate on a WebDevelopment Project
-- 📫 How to reach me Instagram @nils.schupbach email n.schuepbach@icloud.com

 <!---
 nilss4/nilss4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.